Cristi-S-Code/product-app-project-frontend/README.md

  - Product: CRUD operations on this entity
  - Stock: can pe added/updated for every product.
  - a search bar for products
+ - APIs created using Swagger and tested with Postman

   The application is split into multiple views with menu.
 We also have validations for every form with success/error messages after each endpoint call and the app keeps the user logged in after refreshing page.
   For UI components we used PrimeNG.